struharv/rt-muse/README.md

 [LAUNCH] To re-run the analysis just run the Octave/Matlab script [LAUNCH]   taskset.m in the directory ./results/taskset/

-~/rt-bench [>] ls results/taskset/
+~/rt-muse [>] ls results/taskset/
 global       taskset.dat   taskset.m            taskset.txt  thread2
 taskset.csv  taskset.json  taskset.output.json  thread1

-~/rt-bench [>] ls results/taskset/thread1
+~/rt-muse [>] ls results/taskset/thread1
 marks.csv  minmax.csv  statistical.csv  supply.slbf.csv  supply.subf.csv

-~/rt-bench [>] ls results/taskset/global
+~/rt-muse [>] ls results/taskset/global
 minmax.csv  supply.slbf.csv  supply.subf.csv

 ```

 ##### Running on a local machine

 It is also possible to run an experiment only on a local machine and record execution traces.
-To do so, one must download the code for `rt-bench` on the machine and type `make` to compile the application (depends on [trace-cmd](http://lwn.net/Articles/410200/), [libdl](https://github.com/gbagnoli/rt-app/tree/master/libdl) and [libjson0-dev](https://packages.debian.org/search?keywords=libjson0-dev)).
+To do so, one must download the code for `rt-muse` on the machine and type `make` to compile the application (depends on [trace-cmd](http://lwn.net/Articles/410200/), [libdl](https://github.com/gbagnoli/rt-app/tree/master/libdl) and [libjson0-dev](https://packages.debian.org/search?keywords=libjson0-dev)).
 Once compiled, it is recommended to execute the application with:
 ```
 sudo trace-cmd record -e 'sched_wakeup*' -e sched_switch -e 'sched_migrate*'
   ./bin/application ./input/taskset.json